ForcedHosts Configuration

 - Case-insensitive -

-- Load balancing - Multiple servers per hostname for distribution
+Creative.Example.commatchescreative.example.com - Load balancing - Multiple servers per hostname for distribution

 - Fallback support - Uses

-list when no forced host matches - Virtual host cleaning - Handles Forge separators and TCPShield automatically
+trylist when no forced host matches - Virtual host cleaning - Handles Forge separators and TCPShield automatically

 Basic Configuration